5ven/scheduler/README.md

 - Modify ```etc/nginx/config/nginx.conf``` and add more ```worker_processes``` if needed.

-- <b>IMPORTANT!</b> Remember the issues Docker has with iptables!
+- <b>IMPORTANT!</b> Remember the issues Docker has with iptables.
 Either manually configure iptables after you have set up the containers or use a front-facing firewall possibly offered by your cloud service.
 Also remember to protect MongoDB from outside access by setting up a user and changing the API's configuration at ```app/config/constants.js``` (see environmentConfigs -> mongo -> uri).
 You might want to disable "disableHostCheck" for improved security.
-Do not run the daemons under the "root" user and set the user "node" instead.
+Do not run the daemons under the root user and set up the user node instead.